GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/skypilot/README.md

 SkyPilot is a framework for running AI and batch workloads on any infra, offering unified execution, high cost savings, and high GPU availability.
 By combining SkyPilot with GKE's solutions (such as [Kueue + Dynamic Workload Scheduler](https://cloud.google.com/kubernetes-engine/docs/how-to/provisioningrequest), [Custom compute class](https://cloud.google.com/kubernetes-engine/docs/concepts/about-custom-compute-classes), [GCS FUSE](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview)), users can effectively address capacity challenges while optimizing costs.

-## The overview.
+## The tutorial overview
 In this tutorial, our persona is an ML scientist planning to run a batch workload for hyperparameter tuning.
 This workload involves two experiments, with each experiment requiring 4 GPUs to execute.

 We have two GKE clusters in different regions: one in us-central1 with 4*A100 and another in us-west1 with 4*L4.

-By the end of this tutorial, our goal is to have one experiment running in the us-central cluster and the other in the us-west cluster, demonstrating efficient resource distribution across regions.
+By the end of this tutorial, our goal is to have one experiment running in the us-central1 cluster and the other in the us-west1 cluster, demonstrating efficient resource distribution across regions.

 SkyPilot supports GKE's cluster autoscaling for dynamic resource management.
 However, to keep this tutorial straightforward, we will demonstrate the use of a static node pool instead.